drcmda/react-contextual/README.md

 export default connectStore(TestStore)(({ state, actions }) => ({ name: state.name, age: state.age, actions }))
 ```

-Or using the es-next `@` decorator, which is still unstable:
+Or using the es-next `@` decorator, though it is still unstable.
+Please be careful as the spec can still change!

 ```js
 @connectStore(({ state, actions }) => ({ name: state.name, age: state.age, actions }))